-- Ensures the privacy and integrity of the data exchanged which enhances the trust and reliability of your brand.
+- Ensures the privacy and integrity of the data exchanged, which enhances the trust and reliability of your brand.

-But, you need not worry about that.
+But you need not worry about that.

 Do you know the best part of this?

-Important: Let’s Encrypt is another free SSL certificate authority brought to you by the ISRG (Internet Security Research Group) but currently does not support all hosting services.
+Important: Let’s Encrypt is another free SSL certificate authority brought to you by the ISRG (Internet Security Research Group), but currently does not support all hosting services.
 You can ask your web host support whether they support Let’s Encrypt or not.

 Otherwise, you can move your website to GreenGeeks and get Let’s Encrypt SSL and free CDN to achieve instant performance improvement.

-In your web hosting cPanel, you can activate these both features easily with a few clicks.
+In your web hosting cPanel, you can activate both these features easily with a few clicks.

 Plus GreenGeeks team will handle your site migration without any extra charge.

-Setup CloudFlare Free SSL to Your WordPress Website
+Setup Cloudflare Free SSL to Your WordPress Website

-This starts with signing up a free account with CloudFlare and integrating all the required settings to receive the free SSL and other performance benefits.
+This starts with signing up for a free account with CloudFlare and integrating all the required settings to receive the free SSL and other performance benefits.

-Signing up for CloudFlare
+Signing up for Cloudflare

 The whole process of registration is simple.
-You only need to play with your email address where you can access your credentials and receive account related emails.
+You only need to play with your email address, where you can access your credentials and receive account-related emails.

-Setting Up the CloudFlare Free SSL Certificate
+Setting Up the Cloudflare Free SSL Certificate

 Step 1: Create a self-hosted WordPress website.